oop7/IDM-Activator/README.md

 ## ℹ️ **Acknowledgments**

-- Special thanks to ActVer, which was instrumental in this script's functionality.
+- Special thanks to Ali.Dbg, which was instrumental in this script's functionality.

 ## ❓ **Contact**